You are here

 OPERATIONAL REMARKS

-The OM is currently operating with 22 permanent international Mission members, including the Chief Observer (CO).
+The OM is currently operating with 22 permanent international Mission members, including the Chief Observer (CO) and a First Responder.[1]
 The Mission is supported administratively by a staff member and the Chief of Fund Administration based in Vienna.
+The OM is now operating under a two-month mandate as of 1 June based on PC.DEC/1402 of 28 May 2021.

 Update on COVID-19 measures

 Activities have been impacted by COVID-19 and measures undertaken by the OM to ensure the safety and duty of care of its Mission members and compliance with measures set by the host country authorities.
-The Mission is continuing to keep the situation under review, in close contact with the OSCE Secretariat and the Chairmanship.
-Following the host country recommendations, the observers are adhering to social distancing.
+The Mission is continuing to keep the situation under review, in close contact with the OSCE Secretariat and the Chairpersonship.
+Following the host country’s recommendations, the observers are adhering to distancing.
 Due to the preventive measures taken by the central and regional authorities, the OM is faced with certain difficulties, but is still able to continue to fulfil its mandate without any limitations in its observation and reporting activities.
+During this reporting period, the vaccination process provided by the host country medical system continues on a voluntary basis.
+To date, 80 per cent of OM staff have now been vaccinated.

 OBSERVATIONS AT THE BORDER CROSSING POINTS